bmklei8p/formula-1-pitstop/README.md

 2. Users can view the current schedule for the 2023 season.
 3. Users can view information about each driver, team, and track.
 4. Users can sign up for a SMS notification before the race starts.
-5. Users can see the latest tweet via the drivers, teams, and f1 twitter accounts.
+5. Users can see the latest tweets via the drivers, teams, and f1 twitter accounts.

 # Images of the application:
 ## Mobile View: